Andrzej Trzaskowski: Early life and education

+Andrzej Trzaskowski was born in Kraków on 23 March 1933.
+He began playing piano at age four and founded his first jazz band, Rhythm Quartet.
+He attended Jan III Sobieski High School in Kraków and collaborated with prominent Polish jazz pianists.
+His paternal grandfather, Bronisław Trzaskowski, established some of the first girls' secondary schools in Poland.

 In the autumn of 1950, Trzaskowski was detained by the Polish Ministry of Public Security and imprisoned for 3 months, suspected of belonging to the underground group Pomorska.
 Despite having passed his final exams cum laude, he was not admitted to Jagiellonian University due to "serious conflicts with the authorities" and was advised to wait one year before reapplying.
 For several months, Trzaskowski earned his living by playing in night clubs of Kraków, Łódź and Zakopane.
 In the summer of 1952, he performed in the band Melomani together with Krzysztof Trzciński in Ustronie Morskie.

 Trzaskowski was eventually admitted to the Department of History and Theory of Music of Jagiellonian University.
 In parallel, he learned new composing techniques and music analysis with Bogusław Schaeffer and Eugeniusz Rudnik at the Polish Radio Experimental Studio.
 Trzaskowski received his master's degree in 1957 after a thesis on the music of American jazz saxophonist Charlie Parker.